OScollab/osdiversity/code-of-conduct/consequence-ladder.md

 Building on this from [Drupal Community](https://www.drupal.org/conflict-resolution), which was remixed from [Django Conflict Management Manual](https://www.djangoproject.com/conduct/enforcement-manual/).

+The notion of a 'ladder' is that each time we take an action (ban, warning) the individual is made aware of future consequence.
+That's not to say that someone cannot jump right to a perminant ban, or that we can't jump 'two' steps in the ladder.
+Rather, it's a way of communicating escalation.

 ### No Action
 * Mediation Session
 * Staff/or community leaders hold a mediation session * between those involved.